ivelin/zk0/federate/README.md

 ### Install dependencies and project

-Install the dependencies defined in `pyproject.toml` as well as the `huggingface_example` package.
+Install the dependencies defined in `pyproject.toml` as well as the `lerobot_example` package.

 ```bash
 pip install -e .